department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/veap.md

 Send the form to your nearest VA regional benefit office. <br>
 [Get the address of your nearest VA regional benefit office](/find-locations/?facilityType=benefits).

-### Am I eligible for these benefits through the Educational Assistance Pilot Program?

-You may be eligible for this program if you meet all of the requirements listed below.

-**All of these must be true.
-You:**

-- Enlisted between Dec.
-1, 1980, and Sept.
-30, 1981, **and**
-- Enlisted in one of the following Air Force Specialties: 20723, 20731, 20830, 46130, 46230A, B, C, D, E, F, G, H, J, or Z, 46430, 81130, **and**
-- Enlisted at one of the following locations: Beckley, W.V.; Buffalo, N.Y.; Dallas ; Fargo, N.D.; Houston ; Jackson, Miss. ; Louisville, K y.; Memphis, T enn.; Omaha, Neb .; Philadelphia ; Seattle ; Sioux Falls, S.D.; Syracuse, N.Y.